banovka/poor-ones/README.md

 Items can also be collected and used to create new ones (crafting).

+So, you should only know about basic stuff like lists, dictionaries, for and while loops, if and else...

-Just have a look at the example and then use the empty template for your own little adventures.
+Just have a look at the example, read the comments and then use the empty template for your own little adventures.

 Have fun!